echiner/GFTMasterBigDataUPV/exercise2_data_processing/README.md

 The code should be ready to run, as it is.
 So just run the main class (`com.gft.upv.spark.TickerProcessor`).

-The code is doing the following:
+The code is doing the following (will be explained in detail in the class):

 * Connect to Kafka and retrieve messages (it will start from the beginning of the topic)
 * Convert the incoming JSON into a Dataframe